-Lehi and Nephi seem to have known the designation of Jerusalem as both a city and the land it governed.6 The phrase land of Jerusalem is found in 1 Nephi 3:9-10; 7:2.
+governed.9 The phrase land of Jerusalem is found in 1 Nephi 3:9-10; 7:2.
 We read that Lehi dwelt "at Jerusalem in all his days" (1 Nephi 1:4), but he evidently did not live in the city of that name.
-After coming to Jerusalem, where Laman visited Laban in his house (see 1 Nephi 3:11, 23), Lehi's sons, thinking to purchase the brass plates from Laban, "went down to the land of [their] inheritance" (1 Nephi 3:22) to gather up their wealth.
+After coming to Jerusalem, where Laman visited Laban in his house (1 Nephi 3:11, 23), Lehi's sons, thinking to purchase the brass plates from Laban, "went down to the land of [their] inheritance" (1 Nephi 3:22) to gather up their wealth.
 They then "went up again" to Jerusalem (1 Nephi 3:23) and offered their wealth in exchange for the plates.
 Laban chased them away and, after a time, they returned to "the walls of Jerusalem" (1 Nephi 4:4), and Nephi "crept into the city and went forth towards the house of Laban" (1 Nephi 4:5).
 From this, it appears that Lehi dwelt in the "land" of Jerusalem, but not in the city itself, as did Laban.

-Though the term land of Jerusalem is not found in the Bible, it is known from one of the Dead Sea Scrolls attributed to the prophet Jeremiah and denominated 4Q385^b.7 The importance of Jerusalem as a political capital of the kingdom of Judah is demonstrated by a Babylonian text recounting Nebuchadrezzar II's siege of Jerusalem, in which it is called "the city of Judah."
-Alma 7:10 contains a prophecy that Christ would be born in "Jerusalem which is the land of our forefathers."
+Alma 7:10 contains a prophecy that Christ would be born in "Jerusalem which is the land of our forefathers" (Alma 7:10).
 Critics of the Book of Mormon typically use this as evidence of error in the text and conclude that it invalidates the book as an authentic ancient document.
 They attribute the error to Joseph Smith, whom they believe to be the author of the Book of Mormon.
 This presupposes, however, that Joseph Smith was ignorant of the fact that Jesus was born in Bethlehem, not Jerusalem, which is hardly likely.
 It is much easier to believe that the denomination of Jerusalem as a "land" was deliberate.
 In view of the evidence we have seen thus far, this was perfectly in keeping with ancient Near Eastern tradition.
-Even were it not so, there would be nothing wrong with Alma, author of the passage, using Nephite geographical terminology to denote the place of Jesus' birth.
-To the Nephites, whose society revolved around cities controlling larger lands, it would have been perfectly logical to place Bethlehem in the land of Jerusalem.
+Even were it not so, there would be nothing wrong with Alma, author of the passage, using Nephite geographical terminology to denote the place of